kedro-org/kedro-viz/README.npm.md

 - 📊 Rich metadata side panel to display parameters, plots, and more.
 - 📊 Supports all types of [Plotly charts](https://plotly.com/javascript/)
 - ♻️ Autoreload on code change
+- 🔍 Run Status tracking to monitor pipeline execution and debug issues
 - 🎩 Many more to come

 ## Installation